-- As an active employer, you must file a DE 9C even if you paid no wages during the quarter.
-If you have no payroll during a quarter, you are still considered an employer and are required to file a DE 9C electronically indicating you do not have the payroll to report. - Wages are reported when they are paid to the employee, not when the employee earns the wages.
+- Wages are reported when they are paid to the employee, not when the employee earns the wages.
 Because UI and SDI benefits are based on the highest quarter of wages, it is important that wages are reported for the correct quarter.
-If you have any questions on reporting your employees' wages, contact the Taxpayer Assistance Center at 1-888-745-3886. - A wage item penalty of \$20 per employee will be charged for late reporting or unreported employee wages. - All employers are required to electronically submit employment tax returns, wage reports, and payroll tax deposits to the EDD.
-Refer to page 49 for additional information on the e-file and e-pay mandate and related noncompliance penalties. - If your reports are filed late or you do not make timely payments, you will receive a Statement of Account (DE 2176) that provides details of the delinquent balance due.
-If the delinquency is not paid, a tax lien may be issued.
-If a tax lien is issued, it will be recorded at the county recorder's office and the Secretary of State.
-Tax lien information is a matter of public record after it is recorded. - Before submitting your DE 9C, make sure the following are correct: the quarter you are reporting, your employer payroll tax account number, the names of your employees, and their Social Security numbers.
+If you have any questions on reporting your employees' wages, contact the Taxpayer Assistance Center at 1-888-745-3886. - All employers are required to electronically submit employment tax returns, wage reports, and payroll tax deposits to the EDD.
+Refer to page 49 for additional information on the e-file and e-pay mandate and related noncompliance penalties. - A wage item penalty of \$20 per employee will be charged for late reporting or unreported employee wages. - A noncompliance penalty of \$20 per employee will be charged for filing a paper wage report. - Before submitting your DE 9C, make sure the following are correct: - The quarter you are reporting. - Your employer payroll tax account number. - The names of your employees, and their Social Security numbers.